ESIPFed/data-help-desk/docs/for_organizers/what_you_need/advertising.md

     topics.
 1. **Social Media Posts:**
-   - Active engagement on social media platforms, particularly Twitter (using the hashtag #DataHelpDesk and the relevant conference hashtag), is vital for virtual and hybrid events.
+   - Active engagement on social media platforms, particularly Twitter (using the hashtag #DataHelpDesk and the relevant conference hashtag).
 Consider developing a Twitter plan with scheduled tweets advertising the event, example questions, and featured resources.
 Nowadays, consider other platforms like BlueSky as well.